makerdiary/nrf52832-mdk/bin/README.md

 ## How to Update DAPLINK Firmware

 To update the firmware on a device hold the reset button while attaching USB.
 The device will boot into bootloader mode.
-From there copy `lpc11u35_nrf52832mdk_if_crc_latest.bin` onto the drive.
-If successful the device will leave bootloader mode and start running the new firmware.
-Otherwise the bootloader will display FAIL.TXT with an explanation of what went wrong.
+From there remove `firmware.bin` and then copy `lpc11u35_nrf52832_mdk_if_crc_xxxx.bin` onto the drive.
+Reconnect the board, if successful the device will leave bootloader mode and start running the new firmware.